defenseunicorns/uds-cli/docs/runner.md

 Note that included task files can also include other task files, with the following restriction:
-- If a task file includes a remote task file, the included remote task file cannot include any local task files Note that the paths for a given `includes` are relative to the file that
+- If a task file includes a remote task file, the included remote task file cannot include any local task files